Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 (Brooder Pneumonia)

-Chronic Respiratory Disease caused by Mycoplaspa gallisepticum
+Chronic Respiratory Disease

 In growing and adult birds - coughing, sneezing, ratting, gurgling, swollen face, nasal discharge, ruffled feathers, frothy eyes, squeaky crow, drop in egg laying, sometimes a darkened head, loss of appetite, weight loss, yellowish droppings.
 Resembles other respiratory diseases, but spreads more slowly.
 Lasts longer in cold weather.

 Tylosin and Linco-Spect 50 will reduce the death rate, but survivors are carriers.
 This is a reportable disease in most states since Mycoplaspa gallisepticum is carried through hatching eggs.
+Florfenikol and Doxy-Ty pwd or tablets are also effective.
+Denegard or the generic brands is also effective.

 Infectious Bronchitis